KateiRen/kateiren.github.io/_posts/2021-06-09-DNS-Rebound-Protection-kept-me-up.md

 None of the options (caddy with DNS auth module, nginx with separately fetched certificates, not recommended rocket option) did work and created strange results.

 Trying to ping, nslookup, traceroute my newly created subdomain from inside and outside my network produced varying results and I thought I found my enemy in [pi-hole](https://pi-hole.net/).
-So I spent several days trying to
+So I spent several evenings trying to tweek [pi-hole](https://pi-hole.net/)'s settings, whitelist, update the engine, try other docker parameters, disabling [pi-hole](https://pi-hole.net/) alltogether...

+After flushing all DNS chaches and making sure that the upstream DNS server of my [FRITZ!Box](https://avm.de/produkte/fritzbox/) was being used and still - not able to resolve the domain name!

+While trying again to change my [FRITZ!Box](https://avm.de/produkte/fritzbox/) DNS settings I stumbled upon a feature I hadn't heard about yet: DNS Rebound Protection!

+*It's not a bug, it's a feature!*

+To prevent [DNS Rebind attacks](https://www.ceilers-news.de/serendipity/37-DNS-Rebinding-Ein-altbekannter-Angriff-kompromittiert-Router.html), the router does not allow resolving domains to local IP addresses.